-At King’s Cross Academy our tagline is ‘Love Learning Together’ and our core aim is to develop highly successful life long learners.
+Our motto at King’s Cross Academy is ‘Love Learning Together’ and our core aim is to develop highly successful life-long learners.

-This exemplifies our attitude and approach to the importance of the development of all aspects of SMSC.
-We champion and firmly believe in a holistic education, experience and curriculum that ensures that our pupils are ‘rounded and grounded’.
+We champion and firmly believe in a holistic education, experience and curriculum that ensures that our pupils are both rounded and grounded.

-We recognise that the development of pupils, spiritually, morally, socially and culturally plays a significant part not only in their ability to learn and achieve but in their ability to relate fully to and access the world they live in.
+The development of pupils spiritually, morally, socially and culturally plays a significant role in their ability to learn and achieve as well as in their ability to relate fully to the world they live in.

-All adults model and promote socially responsible behaviour, treating all people as valuable individuals and showing respect for pupils and their families and stakeholders.
-Children should learn to differentiate between right and wrong in as far as their actions affect other people, and to accept their responsibilities.
+Children are taught to differentiate between right and wrong in as far as their actions affect other people, and to accept their responsibilities.
 They are encouraged to value themselves and others.

 Children should understand their rights and the need to respect the rights of others.
-All curriculum areas should seek to use illustrations and examples drawn from as wide a range of cultural contexts as possible.
+All curriculum areas seek to use illustrations and examples drawn from as wide a range of cultural contexts as possible.
 This is reflected in the teacher’s planning and learning resources.

-If you would like to know more about SMSC provision at the Academy please don’t hesitate to get in touch or read our SMSC report to governors by clicking here.
+If you would like to know more about SMSC learning at the Academy please don’t hesitate to get in touch or read our SMSC report to governors by clicking here.